datasciencecampus/access-to-services/propeR/manual.md

 <p align="center"><img align="center" src="meta/images/pointToPointTime.gif" width="600px"></p>

-*Note:* _if left to the default mapZoom tries to set the zoom to the bounding box (`'bb'`) of the origin and destination locations, and the polyline created from the first API call; however, if the first call returns no journey, the map zoom level may not be appropriately set.
+**Note:** _if left to the default mapZoom tries to set the zoom to the bounding box (`'bb'`) of the origin and destination locations, and the polyline created from the first API call; however, if the first call returns no journey, the map zoom level may not be appropriately set.
 If this is the case, you may need to manually enter an appropriate mapZoom number (e.g. `mapZoom = 12`)._

+**Note:** _`preWaitTime` is set by default to 15 minutes, any journey after this will not be deemed suitable.
+Please change `preWaitTime` value to something more appropriate, if needed._

 #### isochrone